nwisbeta/github.io/pages/app_design/terminology-and-language.md

 If the mobile app is being used for a right alignment language as an option then there needs to be a layout flag that swaps the alignment accordingly

 # Flags
-Language flags must be used for text fields  *UNCLEAR*
+Language flags must be used for text fields  *UNCLEAR what are these?*